Quirinus/MXLU_Documentation/README.md

 - compare MO/UMO ingame and in the docs (mainly for missing/extra + and - signs and a few letter changes), I think I updated all, but it doesn't hurt to check.
 I tihnk you can use legacy umo from ss. (also, obv, stun attack with length is fine)
 - change "Socketed: x" to Socketed (x) everywhere - to match the ingame text. open all files and use replace all in all documents. use Regular Expression search mode for searching/replacing (click at the top of the file, have to start search from the beginning)
 - check procs "on Attack". was "on Attack" --> "on melee Attack" removed to get more space, or did marco add it in some of the lastest patches. if it's not too long (ie. it makes the page too wide because of some long ass procs), add "melee" back
+- (CG): remove Durability from Indestructible and throw weapons items in docs in sets/tu/su/ssu/sssu/RW pages.

 Suggestions: